-In this newsletter you will find the summary of the SGV activities of the past year’s as well as the announcement of the program for the upcoming SGV meeting 2019.
+In this newsletter you will find the summary of the SGV activities of the past year.

-All that remains to us is to wish you a nice autumn time and looking forward to meeting you in Zürich at our SGV Meeeting and General Assembly on December 12th.
+All that remains to us is to wish you a nice time in 2020 and looking forward to meeting you in Lausanne at our SGV Meeeting and General Assembly on November 24th 2020.

 The use of carbon dioxide for rodent euthanasia is currently a matter of intense debate, with an announced intention to discourage it, or even to prohibit it.
 A systematic review of publications related to the use of carbon dioxide for euthanasia in mice and rats is being conducted by an IACLAM (International Association of Colleges of Laboratory Animal Medicine) task force.
 Preliminary results reveal that there is very little scientific evidence supporting its prohibition so far and concluded in recommending additional research.

 c/o PD Dr. Birgit Ledermann

 November 24th and 25th